The Sociology/Sociology-Organizational Studies Majors

 Policy for Declaring Major

-For students to declare a major in Sociology-Organizational Studies, one SOC course with a grade of “C” or better is required.
-If you have fulfilled this requirement, please make an appointment with one of the department undergraduate advisers to complete the necessary paperwork to officially change into the major.
+For students to declare a major in Sociology or Sociology-Organizational Studies, one SOC course, either lower or upper division, with a grade of “C” or better is required.
+If you have fulfilled this requirement, you may initiate a Change of Major petition through the Forms & Petitions tab on the myucdavis OASIS site.
+It is strongly recommended that you make an appointment with one of the department undergraduate advisers to discuss your change of major in addition to submitting the online form.